patelritiq/Weather-Prediction-Model/README.md

 FILE: weatherpredict.py
 AUTHOR: Ritik Pratap Singh Patel
 COMPLETION DATE: 07 May 2024
-DESCRIPTION: A weather prediction, analyzing and visualization implementation using dataset i.e. weather.csv
+DESCRIPTION: A weather prediction, analyzing various aspects and giving max temperature and visualization implementation using dataset i.e. weather.csv
 GUIDANCE: Zidio Development
 DATASET USED: weather.csv
 •	Developed a Python-based weather prediction model utilizing tools such as Pandas, Matplotlib, and NumPy while working as a Data Science Intern at Zidio Development.